twilio-labs/configure-env/docs/SCHEMA.md

   },
   {
     "key": "TWILIO_AUTH_TOKEN",
-    "description": "Your Twilio Auth Token - Get it in the Twilio Console", "default": null
+    "description": "Your Twilio Auth Token\nGet it in the Twilio Console", "default": null
   },
   {